cmaumet/zmeta/README.md

 #### Install
  - Set the path to output folder in config_path ==> script should be updated !!
- - change the command to launch octave (as per your OAR cluster)
+ - change the command to launch octave (as per your OAR cluster) in both run_sim and run_export scripts
  - install spm for Octave

 #### Run